mlavergn/styleguide/README.md

 * [Normalized](https://en.wikipedia.org/wiki/Database_normalization)
 * [Tunable](https://en.wikipedia.org/wiki/Performance_tuning)

-These as the GRUNT principals and are the characteristics of future-proof code.
-No code exists forever, it will change over time, but code exhibiting these qualities has an innate capacity to evolve and adapt, while code which lacks any of these will attract technical debt and eventually become obsolete.
+These are the GRUNT principals and are the characteristics of future-proof code.
+No code exists forever, it will change over time, but code exhibiting these qualities has an innate capacity to evolve and adapt, while code which lacking these will attract technical debt and eventually become obsolete.
+The overarching reason for this future-proof-ness is simplicity.
+However, simplicity is not equivalent to simple.
+Simplicity means programming an unwavering focus on architectural coherence.

+### Grokable

+Grokable is measure of understandability or cognitive complexity.
+Under GRUNT, complexity is considered to be use of opaque constructs.
+Opaque constructs hinder readability by hiding implementation details.
+The GRUNT principal is that it should be immediately apparent what a code block does and how it does it.

+### Refactorable

-The golden rule of software development is minimal object graphs with minimal state are inherently stable and malleable, while broad object graphs with broad dependencies are inherently unstable and rigid.
-We have encountered this pattern countless times; complexity hastens obsolescence.
+In software engineering, minimal object graphs with minimal state are inherently stable and malleable, while broad object graphs with broad dependencies are inherently unstable and rigid.
+This is a universal truth that we have encountered this pattern countless times.
+GRUNT eschews inheritance in favor of encapsulation.
+Object trees should be shallow to minimize the levels of indirection.

-## Other Principals
+### Unitized Logic

+Under GRUNT, unit-logic is an expression of the functional units should be logical units.
+In other words, functions are to be designed as input-output or event-reaction units.
+State modification units are highly discouraged.
+It is impossible to design applications without state modification units, the main function is a canonical example of a state modification unit.

-### SOLID
+### Normalized

-We agree with single responsibility and interface segregation, this is the "normalized" aspect of GRUNT, but the remaining [SOLID](https://en.wikipedia.org/wiki/SOLID) recommendations are magnets for technical debt.
+Normalization is a single source of truth (SSOT) construct that applies to the object graph.
+GRUNT aims to achieve object normalization with the goal of each piece of information belonging to a single unit.

-### YAGNI
+### Tunable

-We agree with the simplicity focus of [YAGNI](https://en.wikipedia.org/wiki/YAGNI), but the "continuous refactoring" assumption never holds in practice.
-GRUNT places focuses on single responsibility which would typically not happen under YAGNI approaches leading to duplicated code.
+As we approach the limits of the nm scale, we are witnessing the inevitable end of Moore's Law.
+Cloud computing delayed the need for focus on performance tuning, but horizontal scale is reaching it's limits as the cost of distributing increasingly expensive tasks runs into diminishing returns.
+Performance tuning will become an ever increasing factor in software development.
+GRUNT enables tunability via it's granular approach to segmenting logic.
+One of the primary challenges in performance tuning is isolating bottlenecks and relieving bottlenecks without requiring architectural changes to applications.
+GRUNT leverages encapsulation, SSOT, unitized logic, and shallow object graphs to enable targeted optimization efforts.

 ## MSCV Architecture

-GRUNT recommends using the 4-tier MSCV architecture:
+GRUNT should be paired with the 4-tier Model-Service-Coordinator-View (MSCV) architecture.

 * Model: I/O unit representation including serialization logic
   - dependencies: other models